chibiboba/JS-120/Concepts/Lesson 2 Notes.md

    logReturnVal(turk.getDescription); method is passed to logReturnVal.
    ```

-   On line 16, the context for logReturnVal is global object, since logReturnVal is called as a standalone function.
-On line 12, func() is invoked as a standalone function too, so the execution context is the global object. (?)
+   This code outputs:

    ```terminal
    undefined undefined is a undefined.
    ```

+   On line 16, function `logReturnVal` is invoked, with function referenced by `turk.getDescription` passed to it.
+The execution context for `logReturnVal` is the global object, so when `func` (which references `turk.getDescription`) is invoked on line 12, `this` refers to the global object. `this.FirstName` , `this.lastName` and `this.occupation` therefore all evaluate to `undefined`.

+   Solution:

+   When we pass `turk.getDescription` to `logReturnVal` as an argument, we remove the method from its context.
+As a result, when we execute it as `func`, `this` points to the global object rather than `turk`.
+Since `global` doesn't have properties defined for `firstName`, `lastName`, or `occupation`, the output isn't what we expect.

-4) Consider the following code:
+2. Consider the following code:

 ```js
 const TESgames = {